DorothyTamYiLing/GWarrange/readme.md

 **flk_len** : minimum length (bp) of flanking sequences (both side) for the kmer to be blasted with the genomes (default: 30bp)

-**dedupk** : parameter for plotting split k-mers.
-Number of significant digits (e.g. 2,3,4) for rounding off mean upstream flank start coordinate, for selecting split kmers with unique proportion and genome position information for plotting (default: 2)

-**intkrd** : parameter for plotting intact k-mers.
-The closest multiplier of selected value (e.g. 100, 1000, 10000) used for rounding off median genome position of intact kmer, for selecting intact k-mers with unique genome position information for plotting (default: 1000)

 **pyseer_arg** : arguments for running pyseer (default: "--min-af 0.05 --max-af 0.95")

 **fsmlite_arg** : arguments for running fsm-lite (default: "-v -t tmp -m 200 -M 200")